Week 10 Mapbox Basemap

 2. Set up your HTML

 First, we need to create a HTML container for your web map to be held in.
-We're going to use the <div>
+We're going to use the <div> tag to create a division to hold your map.

 In the HTML box, either type or copy and paste the below code: